hypoyao/GYHttpMock/README.md

 ## Installation with CocoaPods

-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate GYHttpMock into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'GYHttpMock'